-It was while the rest of the world was fighting the Second World War that Varadero came into existence, but it is only recently that hotels and facilities have grown up to make Varadero one of the most sought-after destinations in the Caribbean island of Cuba.
+It was while the rest of the world was fighting the Second World War that Varadero came into existence, but it is only recently that hotels and facilities have grown up to make Varadero one of the most sought after destinations in the Caribbean island of Cuba.
+It offers a beach with phenomenal caves in a natural landscape that is reminiscent of the days when pirates terrorised the locals during the fifteenth and sixteenth centuries.
+A local conference centre is drawing in business visitors to Varadero together with opportunities for scuba diving, big game fishing, sailing and other water sports.

-Juan Gualberto Gómez International Airport is a fairly small terminal airport and is Cuba’s second-biggest.
-Named after the activist Gualberto Gómez, this airport serves destinations internationally including many flights from Canada, Havana, and a few from Germany.
+Juan Gualberto Gómez International Airport is a fairly small terminal airport and which is Cuba’s second biggest.
+Named after the activist Gualberto Gómez, this airport services destinations internationally including with many flights from Canada, Havana and a few from Germany.
+This airport brings a large number of Canadian visitors direct to this coastal area, with flights arriving most days from Toronto, Montreal and Edmonton.

-A number of airlines serve Juan Gualberto Gómez airport including the following: Sunwing (for flight to/from Canada), CanJet, Cubana de Aviacion, and Aerocaribbean.
+A number of airlines serve Juan Gualberto Gómez airport including the following: Sunwing (for flight to/from Canada), CanJet, Cubana de Aviacion and Aerocaribbean.

 Iberostar Laguna Azul